 Trading one expensive property for another expensive property just to save on taxes wouldn’t achieve my goals of simplification.
 After selling, I felt a little like I escaped death.
 I had gone through the financial crisis with a huge mortgage and came out unscathed.

 With an equally expensive San Francisco property out of consideration, I looked at Honolulu property for a 1031 exchange.
-We’re considering moving back to Honolulu once our son is eligible for kindergarten in 2022.
+We had considered moving back to Honolulu once our son became eligible for kindergarten.

 Given Honolulu is cheaper than San Francisco, we’d end up buying an even larger property through a 1031 exchange.
 That wasn’t simplifying life.
 Or, we could buy our retirement dream home near the beach.
 But it would have to be rented out for at least one year, if not two years for it to be considered rental property by the IRS.